-By definition, minority shareholders don’t have much say in how a company is run.
-They’re a lot like Delaware in a presidential election.
+By definition, minority shareholders do not have much say in how a company is run.
+They are a lot like Delaware in a presidential election.
 But the law does afford them protections to prevent their rights from being trampled, while also granting remedies in case those rights have been violated.

-Minority shareholder rights are violated when the majority of shareholders behave in such a way that’s contrary to a shareholder’s expectation that existed when he decided to purchase stock in the first place.
+Minority shareholder rights are violated when the majority of shareholders behave in such a way that is contrary to a shareholder’s expectation that existed when he decided to purchase stock in the first place.
 This is magnified in a closely held corporation, where the duty of the controlling parties is similar to those of the parties in a partnership.
 The majority has the highest responsibility to act in good faith, and must not act in any way that harms other shareholders.
-Similarly, majority shareholders shouldn’t benefit at the expense exclusion of the minority shareholders.
+Similarly, majority shareholders should not benefit at the expense exclusion of the minority shareholders.

-If you’re a minority shareholder and you believe your rights have been violated, speak to a corporate litigation attorney as soon as possible.
+If you are a minority shareholder and you believe your rights have been violated, speak to a corporate litigation attorney as soon as possible.

 Shareholders Unfriend Facebook Founder